Flag

 World Bank: Control of Corruption Percentile Rank 30

-Algeria's anti-corruption efforts have evolved since the establishment of the Central Office for the Suppression of Corruption in 2013 and the National Organization for the Prevention and Fight Against Corruption in 2010, yet challenges remain.
-Corruption is identified as a significant barrier to foreign direct investment, with a culture of patronage and bribery prevalent in the economy, while enforcement of anti-corruption laws is inconsistent.
-Despite the existence of legal frameworks and some whistleblower protections, the effectiveness of these measures is undermined by a lack of institutional reforms and the fear of repercussions among officials.
+Algeria's anti-corruption efforts have evolved since the establishment of the Central Office for the Suppression of Corruption in 2013 and the National Organization for the Prevention and Fight Against Corruption in 2010, yet challenges persist.
+Despite having laws and institutions in place, corruption remains a significant barrier to foreign direct investment, with a culture of patronage and bribery prevalent in the economy.
+The government has taken steps to strengthen enforcement, including allowing police to initiate investigations without formal complaints, but the effectiveness of these measures is hindered by weak whistleblower protections and a lack of institutional reforms.

 Economy

 Algeria's economy is heavily reliant on hydrocarbon production, which constitutes 95% of export revenues and about 40% of government income.
-Despite government efforts to attract foreign direct investment in various sectors such as agriculture and renewable energy, challenges like bureaucratic hurdles, regulatory uncertainty, and a preference for local production hinder foreign business operations.
+Despite government encouragement for foreign direct investment in various sectors, challenges such as a complicated regulatory environment, protectionist policies, and a preference for local production create significant obstacles for U.S. businesses.

-Algeria's investment climate is characterized by a state enterprise-dominated economy that presents challenges for foreign businesses, particularly due to an inconsistent regulatory environment and protectionist policies.
-While the government encourages foreign direct investment (FDI) in sectors such as agriculture, renewable energy, and healthcare, the 51/49 ownership rule in strategic sectors and frequent regulatory changes create uncertainty for investors.
-Despite these challenges, opportunities exist across various sectors, and the government has established agencies like the Agence Algérienne de Promotion de l’Investissement to facilitate investment.
+Algeria's investment climate is characterized by a challenging business environment due to a state enterprise-dominated economy and an inconsistent regulatory framework.
+While the government encourages foreign direct investment (FDI) in sectors such as agriculture, renewable energy, and healthcare, foreign investors face hurdles including complicated customs procedures, frequent regulatory changes, and a preference for local partnerships due to the 51/49 ownership rule in strategic sectors.
+Despite these challenges, agencies like the Agence Algérienne de Promotion de l’Investissement (AAPI) aim to facilitate investment by providing a one-stop shop for investors.

 Floating Section Image